-Roseanne Blasts Alexandria Ocasio-Cortez In Profanity-Laced Rant
+Roseanne Barr Blasts Alexandria Ocasio-Cortez In Profanity-Laced Rant

 Roseanne Barr has posted a new YouTube video blasting Rep. Alexandria Ocasio-Cortez and her proposed Green New Deal, reports Page Six.

-In the two minute video, Barr’s profanity-laced critique accuses Ocasio-Cortez of supporting Louis Farrakhan and claims she is costing “hundreds of people decent-paying jobs.”
+In the two-minute video, Barr’s profanity-laced critique accuses Ocasio-Cortez of supporting Louis Farrakhan and claims she is costing “hundreds of people decent-paying jobs.”

 During the rambling rant, Barr also attacked Ocasio-Cortez’s appearance, said she has “realtor eyes” and called her a “bug-eyed b***h.”